alchemycodelab/module-one-curriculum-base/VOCAB.md

 4) or functions that mutate something defined outside the function.

 Anything that depends on the current date, or a random number, or the user's favorite food, or anything else _outside the function_ counts as an impure function.

+As a rule, impure functions are harder to move into their own file without creating a sea of undefined variables.

 Impure functions are hard to test.